-21. Order your drink at “kids’ temperature” if you like it instantly drinkable.
+25. Order your Starbucks drink at “kids’ temperature” if you want to drink it right away.

-I learned this through many years of ordering a “kids’ cocoa” for my toddlers.
+I learned this through many years of ordering Starbucks drinks for kids.

-Kid’s temperature is instantly drinkable — perfect for when you only have seconds to ingest your caffeine before your shift at work begins or because you’re going somewhere where your Starbucks isn’t allowed.
+Kids’ temperature is perfect for when you only have seconds to ingest your caffeine before your shift at work begins or because you’re going somewhere where your Starbucks isn’t allowed.

 If you get a strange look when you order kids’ temperature, just ask for it “warm,” since that’s how they have it in the computer.